USER MANUAL CZ-RTW1 PANASONIC

 - There should be no abnormality in the air conditioner such as change of airflow.
 Ensure no object(s) which may be displaced easily due to the airflow blowing directly at it.
 The fallen or moved object(s) might lead to danger such as fire, injury etc.

-The LCD display as shown in this manual are for instructional purpose only, and may differ from the actual unit.
+The LCD display shown in this manual is for instructional purposes only and may differ from the actual unit.

 Press centre